FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Cloopen Group Holding Limited - RAAS

 CEDARHURST, N.Y., Jan.
-11, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Cloopen Group Holding Limited (: RAAS), if they purchased the Company’s securities between February 9, 2021 and May 10, 2021, inclusive (the “Class Period”) and/or purchased or otherwise acquired the Company’s American Depositary Shares ("ADSs") pursuant to the Company’s February 2021 initial public offering (the “IPO”).
-Shareholders have until February 8, 2022 to file lead plaintiff applications in the securities class action lawsuit.
+13, 2022 /PRNewswire/ -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Cloopen Group Holding Limited (NYSE: RAAS), if they purchased the Company's securities between February 9, 2021 and May 10, 2021, inclusive (the "Class Period") and/or purchased or otherwise acquired the Company's American Depositary Shares ("ADSs") pursuant to the Company's February 2021 initial public offering (the "IPO").
+Shareholders have until February 8, 2022to file lead plaintiff applications in the securities class action lawsuit.

 Kuznicki Law PLLC is committed to ensuring that companies adhere to responsible business practices and engage in good corporate citizenship.
 The firm seeks recovery on behalf of investors who incurred losses when false and/or misleading statements or the omission of material information by a Company lead to artificial inflation of the Company's stock.
 Attorney advertising.
 Prior results do not guarantee similar outcomes.